Trump again demands mistrial in E. Jean Carroll defamation case | Law-Order

 Donald Trump on Friday renewed his request for a mistrial in E. Jean Carroll's defamation case, after she admitted to destroying emailed death threats she received after first accusing the former U.S. president of rape.
 In a letter to U.S. District Judge Lewis Kaplan in Manhattan, Trump's lawyer Alina Habba said Carroll's actions "severely prejudices the President Trump's defense (sic) since he has been deprived of critical information relating to critical evidence which Plaintiff has described to the jury."

-Kaplan had rejected the same request on Wednesday, when Carroll was testifying.
+Kaplan had rejected the same request on Wednesday, during Carroll's testimony.
 A spokesman for Carroll declined to comment.

 Under cross-examination by Habba on Wednesday, Carroll acknowledged she had thought deleting death threats was "was the smartest, best, quickest way to get it out of my life."
 She said it was "probably 2023" when the deletions stopped.
-Habba said the deletions violated a federal rule requiring that emails be preserved if needed during litigation.
+Habba said the deletions violated a federal rule governing the preservation of emails needed during litigation.

 She said that absent a mistrial, Kaplan should prevent Carroll from seeking damages related to death threats, or instruct jurors to hold the email destruction against her.
 In seeking a mistrial on Wednesday, Habba had told the judge: "Your Honor, at this moment, I feel I have to ask for a mistrial.
 The witness has just admitted to deleting evidence herself, which are part of her claim of damages, and I haven't seen them.
 She has no evidence of them.
 She hasn't turned them over."